 (Data points represent policy level as of Mar 15.)

 Public Health Directives

-Taiwan scored relatively strongly, driven by its extremely effective contact tracing—demonstrated by a consistently low case rate—which resulted in very low case numbers that allowed Taiwan not to need more stringent policies.
+Taiwan has a very strong public health policy score, driven by its extremely effective contact tracing—demonstrated by a consistently low case rate—which resulted in very low case numbers that allowed Taiwan to not need more stringent policies.